Bethesda in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by The Maryland-National Capital Park and Planning Commission; Montgomery County Department of Parks.

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
-In addition, it is included in the Defenses of Washington series list.
+In addition, it is included in the Defenses of Washington, and the Maryland, Montgomery Parks series lists.
 A significant historical year for this entry is 1862.

 Location.
 38° 57.147′ N, 77° 6.604′ W. Marker is in Bethesda, Maryland, in Montgomery County.
-Marker can be reached from Elliott Road, 0.4 miles west of Ashfield Road, on the right when traveling west.
+It can be reached from Elliott Road 0.4 miles west of Ashfield Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 5312 Falmouth Rd, Bethesda MD 20816, United States of America.
 Touch for directions.